resilar/sqleet/README.md

 00000040: b864 57f7 2492 8c31 6398 61d0 5d49 5a28  .dW.$..1c.a.]IZ(
 ```

 Versioning scheme
 -----------------

 [sqleet releases](https://github.com/resilar/sqleet/releases/) follow a
 perverse form of semantic versioning which requires some explanation.
 Major
 version number increments indicate compatibility breaks as usual, but the minor
 & patch version numbers match the targeted SQLite3 version.
-For example, sqleet
+For instance,
-v0.25.1 corresponds to SQLite v3.25.1.
-Although the target SQLite3 version is
+sqleet v0.25.1 corresponds to SQLite v3.25.1.
+Although the target SQLite3
-the primarily supported, sqleet is typically forward and backward compatible
+version is the primarily supported, sqleet is typically forward and backward
-across different SQLite3 versions without any changes to the source code.
+compatible across different SQLite3 versions without any changes to the source
+code.

+As a corollary, sqleet releases are published whenever a new SQLite3 version is
+released.
+A new sqleet release can thus include only an updated version of
+SQLite3 and no added features or bug fixes if sqleet master branch has not
+changed since the last release.
+[Releases
+page](https://github.com/resilar/sqleet/releases) contains a changelog for each
+sqleet release version.

 License